Published on

 The blue wire gives the variable voltage level.
 Notice how everything is heat-shrunk.
 This ensures no short circuits can occur as the thermistor moves around inside the jacket.

-For the future: I plan to add a second thermistor, on the outside of the jacket.
-Then I can measure the difference between the inside and outside temperatures, and represent that via the LED.
+Future plans include adding a second thermistor on the outside of the jacket, enabling measurement of the difference between inside and outside temperatures and representing that delta via the LED.

 Copyright 1995-2024 Justin James Clayden